BarzinL/IsoTalia/README.md

 ## License

-MIT License - See LICENSE file for details
+AGPLv3 License - See LICENSE file for details